 You make this cake in two steps.
 Firstly, an apple sauce flavored with rosemary.
 Itâ€™s not hard to do, but if you really want to skip it, you could use 3 – 4 tbsp of apple sauce (though thatâ€™s not sanctioned by Nigella).
 Next, you puree the sauce in a blender and add all the rest of the ingredients to form a batter.
 No creaming required â€“ itâ€™s a simple, honest sort of cake both in baking and in eating.

-1 large eating apple (over half a cup of cubed apple) 1 small sprig rosemary 1 tsp sugar Juice and zest of half a lemon 1 tsp butter Â
+For the apple sauce1 large eating apple (over half a cup of cubed apple) 1 small sprig rosemary 1 tsp sugar Juice and zest of half a lemon 1 tsp butter Â

 - Peel, core and chop the apple

 - Heat everything in a pan until the apple is soft â€“ 5 mins ish

 - Pick out the rosemary and blend to a puree

 For the cake2 sticks butter (225g) 2 cups flour (300g) Â¾ cup sugar (225g + 1 tbsp) 3 eggs 2 tsp baking powder 1 long sprig of rosemary Â The apple puree (3 tablespoons -ish) Â